wedding-photographer-ireland-014

 Do you like more candid shots?

 If yes, then go for a reportage or documentary style photographer.
 They’ll be more concerned with the couple enjoying their day so that they can blend into the background to capture the moments unfolding.
 This is my favourite approach to the day!
+There are pros and cons though-

 Do you like mostly family photos and group shots?